 The creation of new fluorescent cores plays an important role in developing high-performance blue organic light-emitting diode (OLED) materials.
-In this study, a series of novel bis(benzothiophene-S,S-dioxide) fused blue emitting molecules (FBTO-EHNa, FBTO-EHSF and FBTO-EHFF), which are symmetrically functionalized by naphthalene, spirobifluorene, 9,9,9′,9′-tetraoctyl-9H,9′H- [2,2′-difluoren], respectively, are designed and synthesized successfully.
-They possess high thermal stability resulting from the largely fused polycyclic aromatic conformation and polar sulfonyl groups in FBTO unit.
-Through incorporating the various electron-donating units, the π-conjugation length is effectively controlled, and exhibits the profound influence on the thermal, photophysical and electrochemical properties.
-Then, these three small molecules are characterized for solution-processible and non-doped OLEDs in details.
-All of them show the typical blue emission from 456 to 470 nm in the electroluminescent devices.
-Especially, the FBTO-EHFF is outperformed by both of the FBTO-EHNa and FBTO-EHSF, where it displays a maximum current efficiency (CE) of 6.37 cd A−1 with a CIE coordinates of (0.20, 0.24).
-These results suggest that rational design on the bis(benzothiophene-S,S-dioxide) fused polycyclic molecules have greatly potential capability for achieving the solution-processible, high-performance and stable blue OLEDs.
+In this study, a series of novel bis(benzothiophene-S,S-dioxide) fused blue emitting molecules (FBTO-EHNa, FBTO-EHSF and FBTO-EHFF), which are symmetrically functionalized by naphthalene, spirobifluorene, and 9,9,9′,9′-tetraoctyl-9H,9′H-2,2′-difluoren, respectively, are designed and synthesized successfully.
+They possess high thermal stability, resulting from the largely fused polycyclic aromatic conformation and polar sulfonyl groups in the FBTO unit.
+Through incorporating the various electron-donating units, the π-conjugation length is effectively controlled, which exhibits a profound influence on the thermal, photophysical and electrochemical properties.
+Then, these three small molecules are characterized for solution-processible and non-doped OLEDs, in detail.
+All of them show typical blue emission from 456 to 470 nm in the electroluminescent devices.
+In particular, FBTO-EHFF outperforms both FBTO-EHNa and FBTO-EHSF by displaying a maximum current efficiency (CE) of 6.37 cd A−1 with a CIE coordinates of (0.20, 0.24).
+These results suggest that the rationally designed the bis(benzothiophene-S,S-dioxide) fused polycyclic molecules have great potential capability for achieving solution-processible, high-performance and stable blue OLEDs.